CoffeeVampir3/Unity-Behaviour-Graph/README.md

 Note that this graph depends on both the (Sirenix) Odin Inspector and xNode.

+# Quick Start:

+Extract files into any directory in your project, that's it.
+A note that this will automatically add a Resources folder to "Assets" and create a single file named "bgsms" that stores serialization data neccesary for runtime execution.

 # Documentation

 Currently the only documentation is living inside the code, the example should make it very clear how to utilize the graph.